powersplay/isam/readme.md

 postgresql-8dd9f878c-rwt2g    1/1       Running   0          29s
 DONE!!!
 ```
-> After a short time, the state of the deployment also can be shown through the UCP user interface.
-All pods should show green status.
+> After several minutes, the state of the deployment also can be shown through the UCP user interface.
+The pod status will show green when the deployment is done.
+(Screen refresh may be necessary)

 ![State](./images/ISAM-Verification.png "State")